 However, we would strongly advise that the normal heavy tyres are replaced with “slicks” which are lighter and more suited for road use.

-One or two of our members even ride electrically assisted bikes.
+One or two of our members ride electrically assisted bikes.

 Do you need to have insurance to go out on the club runs?

-No it’s not mandatory, although most people who cycle regularly understand the benefits of
+We recommend it but it’s not mandatory, although most people who cycle regularly understand the benefits of having personal insurance.
+Take a look at Cycling Uk membership

 Does the club ever cycle outside Cornwall?